Braedon Bowman

-Braedon Dean Bowman (born January 30, 1994) is an American football tight end for the New Jersey Generals of the United States Football League (USFL).
+Braedon Dean Bowman (born January 30, 1994) is an American professional football tight end.
 He played college football at South Alabama and was signed by the Jacksonville Jaguars as an undrafted free agent in 2016.

+Early life

+Bowman was born in 1994 in Mesa, Arizona as the second eldest of four children to parents Laura Becker and Warren Bowman.
+He attended Skyline High School in his hometown where he played wide receiver with the Coyotes football team.
+During two years of football, Bowman earned two letters.